vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 +swipe action to remove items right or left is default?
 Left +home screen (splash fickers android emulator) possible shown multiple times. check on default project or google that.
 Works well on splash sample

-Images and Icons
-Sample for all platforms, iOS, android, uwp, have all icons required for the app
-	create sample images
-	read documentation

 CollectionView
 	Grouping
 	Multi delete, use can select delete action from top menu